Preuss School: Admissions

-Annually Preuss receives 800 applications from fifth graders for 110 spots in the incoming sixth-grade class.
+Annually, Preuss receives 800 applications from fifth graders for 110 spots in the incoming sixth-grade class.
 Preuss selects from this pool via a blind lottery.
-In order to be eligible for the lottery an applicant must meet three criteria: the student must qualify for federal free- or reduced-price lunches under the National School Lunch Act, the student's primary guardians must not be college graduates, and student must demonstrate proper motivation, through elementary school academic records and through completion of an admissions application which includes essays and teacher recommendations.
+To be eligible for the lottery an applicant must meet three criteria: the student must qualify for federal free- or reduced-price lunches under the National School Lunch Act, the student's primary guardians must not be college graduates, and the student must demonstrate proper motivation, through elementary school academic records and through completion of an admissions application which includes essays and teacher recommendations.
 Of the students accepted, 25% scored in the top quartile on California standardized tests, 50% in the middle quartiles, and 25% in the bottom quartile.

 Preuss primarily recruits applicants at elementary and junior high schools in low-income parts of SDUSD and the Sweetwater Union High School District.
 Preuss staff visit these schools and present to parents and teachers, in both English and Spanish, about the mission of the school and the application process.
 Preuss staff are also responsible for distributing application materials to local churches and libraries and community organizations like the San Diego Urban League and the Parent Institute.

 According to charter renewal information provided by Preuss to SDUSD, Preuss believes that the student demographics that result from this admission process are reflective of the low-income communities that they recruit in.
 As of 2011, Preuss was 67% Hispanic, 19% Asian and Pacific Islander, 10% African American, and 4% White.
 This is divergent from SDUSD's demographics, which is 46% Hispanic, 15% Asian and Pacific Islander, 12% African American, and 24% White.